umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

 git push -u origin development
 ```

+Go to your <a href="https://us-east-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/container-devsecops-wksp-pipeline/view" target="_blank">AWS CodePipeline</a> to view the progress and result.

 **View the Pull Request Feedback**

 Updating the Pull Request branch automatically triggers the pipeline again.
 You can view the feedback to see if the defects were remediated.